bv73/esp32/bin/v1/readme.md

-This is work versopn of NodeMCU for ESP32
+This is work version of NodeMCU for ESP32